Dead hobbits resurrected: the Barrow-wight encounter in J.R.R. Tolkien's The Lord of the Rings

 4. Barrow-wights appear

 Tolkien turned his mind to the subject of Barrow-wights in the early 1930s, or perhaps late 1920s.
 They first appeared in print within the 1934 children's verse The Adventures of Tom Bombadil (Tolkien 1934).
-Therein, amidst the decidedly dark undertones, one of the creatures enters the upper storey of the house of Tom Bombadil and Goldberry, with nefarious intent:
+Therein, amidst the decidedly dark undertones, one of the creatures enters the upper storey of the house of Tom Bombadil and Goldberry, with nefarious intent.

-Richard Svensson, Tom & the Barrow-wight.
+Tom & the Barrow-wight.
+Artist: Richard Svensson.

 Dark came under Hill.
 Tom, he lit a candle,